opencampus-sh/repo-template-intro-to-data-science-and-ml/2_BaselineModel/INSTRUCTIONS.md

 ## Overview

-The purpose of this milestone is to establish a baseline model for your project.
+The purpose of this stage is to establish a baseline model for your project.
 A baseline model is a simple model that serves as a point of comparison for any subsequent, more complex models you may build.

 ## Guidelines